-The best answer will not come from a list, it will not come from a book but it will come from life experience and passion.
+The best answer will not come from a list, it will not originate from a book, but it will come from life experience and passion.
 So start there.

 - Think about an experience that embodies what you know about a career in healthcare.

-- The way it feels to connect with another human being on a truly personal level.
+- The way it feels to connect with another human being on a genuinely personal level.

 - What are you passionate about?

 It is my belief that this is why we all want to be Physician Assistants.

 Change the question, to one of passion and the rest becomes icing on the cake of a proverbial doughnut!

 (P.S: My 6-year-old daughter designed the T-shirt at the beginning of this post.
 If you would like, you can purchase it here on Cafe Press (boys) or (girls) - all funds are being diverted to her future PA school college fund 🙂 )